Deltares/SFINCS/docs/input_forcing.rst

 Then in the file 'sfincs.bzs' the water level time-series are specified per input location.
 Times are specified in seconds with respect to SFINCS' internal reference time 'tref', as specified in sfincs.inp.
+**Note** that the time and length of values you prescibe per boundary input location should be all the same in the bzsfile.

 **bzsfile = sfincs.bzs**